kippjohnson/interfile/README.md

 ## Getting Started

 After installation, please see the [vignette](https://github.com/kippjohnson/interfile/blob/master/vignettes/introduction.Rmd) for a short example.
-Please see install the package using devtools::install_github("kippjohnson/interfile").
+You can install the package using devtools::install_github("kippjohnson/interfile").

 ## Feature requests